JJCoen/RepData_PeerAssessment1/README.md

 ## Introduction

+The analysis is contained in the files PA1_template.Rmd and PA1_template.html

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a [Fitbit](http://www.fitbit.com), [Nike